-Employees who belong to the Corporate Audit Division, which serves as the internal audit department, assist with the duties of Corporate Auditors, as needed in response to requests from Corporate Auditors.
+Employees who belong to the Corporate Audit Division, which serves as the internal audit department, assist with the duties of Corporate Auditors, as needed in response to requests from Corporate Auditors. - vii) Matters related to the independence from Directors of employees who assist the Corporate Auditors in their duties

-The work performed by employees of the Corporate Audit Division who assist the Corporate Auditors in their duties shall be exempt from the involvement of Directors and Executive Officers, and transfers of these employees shall be decided after consultation with the Board of Corporate Auditors.
+The work performed by employees of the Corporate Audit Division who assist the Corporate Auditors in their duties shall be exempt from the involvement of Directors and Executive Officers, and transfers of these employees shall be decided after consultation with the Board of Corporate Auditors. - viii) System for Directors and employees to report to Corporate Auditors, and other systems for reporting to Corporate Auditors - 1) The Company has established a system that Corporate Auditors attend important company meetings, including the Board of Directors' meetings and Executive Officers meetings, and collect information from meeting minutes and other materials, in order to audit the decision-making process. - 2) The Company ensures that Corporate Auditors receive reports on business status from each department in charge of operations in the Company during the fiscal year, and visit Group companies to audit their business status. - 3) In addition to the above, Corporate Auditors can request business status reports from Directors, Executive Officers, and employees of the Company and Group companies, whenever necessary. - 4) The Corporate Audit Division reports the status of internal audits and the audit results to Corporate Auditors, to enhance cooperation and efficiency. - ix) Other systems to ensure effective audits by Corporate Auditors - 1) The Board of Directors ensures that Corporate Auditors can sufficiently audit the execution of duties by Directors, by means such as attending the Board of Directors' meetings, Executive Officers meetings, or other important company meetings, providing opportunities to regularly audit the status of business execution by the Company and its Group companies, and appointing employees to assist in the duties of Corporate Auditors.

-- viii) System for Directors and employees to report to Corporate Auditors, and other systems for reporting to Corporate Auditors - The Company has established a system that Corporate Auditors attend important company meetings, including the Board of Directors' meetings and Executive Officers meetings, and collect information from meeting minutes and other materials, in order to audit the decision-making process. - 2) The Company ensures that Corporate Auditors receive reports on business status from each department in charge of operations in the Company during the fiscal year, and visit Group companies to audit their business status. - In addition to the above, Corporate Auditors can request business status reports from Directors, Executive Officers, and employees of the Company and Group companies, whenever necessary. - 4) The Corporate Audit Division reports the status of internal audits and the audit results to Corporate Auditors, to enhance cooperation and efficiency. - ix) Other systems to ensure effective audits by Corporate Auditors - The Board of Directors ensures that Corporate Auditors can sufficiently audit the execution of duties by Directors, by means such as attending the Board of Directors' meetings, Executive Officers meetings, or other important company meetings, providing opportunities to regularly audit the status of business execution by the Company and its Group companies, and appointing employees to assist in the duties of Corporate Auditors. - The Company has set up regular forums for exchanging opinions between Corporate Auditors and Directors, to properly reflect the opinions of Corporate Auditors in business decisions. - The Company has set up forums for exchanging information and opinions between Corporate Auditors and the Accounting Auditor.
+- 2) The Company has set up regular forums for exchanging opinions between Corporate Auditors and Directors, to properly reflect the opinions of Corporate Auditors in business decisions. - 3) The Company has set up forums for exchanging information and opinions between Corporate Auditors and the Accounting Auditor.